So That's How It's Pronounced?

 Visitors to Scotland who have only seen Scottish place names in print sometimes mis-pronounce them.
 So here is a feature explaining how to pronounce many of the place names which can be found in Scotland.
 Along the way you will also learn some of the origins of these Scottish names.

-But to start with, here is the advice given by Ronald MacDonald Douglas, a writer and nationalist, regarding the finer points of Scottish pronunciation...
+But to start with, here is the advice given by Ronald MacDonald Douglas, a writer and nationalist, regarding the finer points of Scottish pronunciation and what is technically known as a "glottal fricative"...
 After reading it, however, do not despair!

 Aberdour